luis12pez/luis12pez/README.md

 Expertise in docummenting and 📝reporting engineering and data analysis ⚒️workflows.
 Whether it's for stakeholders and senior leadership in a corporate environment or for academic research community.

-## Transitioning to Data/Business Analysis 🌐 world!!! 👈👈👈
+## Transitioning to 📅Data/🧑🏽‍💼Business Analysis world!!!🌐 👈👈👈

 <!--